canalplus/rx-player/doc/api/Player_Errors.md

 - `trickModeTracks` (`Array.<Object> | undefined`): Trick mode video tracks attached to this video track.

-  Each of those objects contain the same properties that a regular video track (same properties than what is documented here).
+  Each of those objects contains the same properties as a regular video track (same properties as what is documented here).

-  It this property is either `undefined` or not set, then this track has no linked trickmode video track.
+  If this property is either `undefined` or not set, then this track has no linked trickmode video track.

 ##### For audio tracks